BrockDSL/Intro_to_Open_Refine_Workshop/README.md

 # Intro to Open Refine
-Files for the Intro to Open Refine workshop
+Files for the Intro to Open Refine workshop can be found in the repository [here](https://github.com/BrockDSL/Intro_to_Open_Refine_Workshop)